Some of our Healthcare Pre-Apprenticeship Training students listen to a guest speaker.

 Join us in offering a warm welcome to our very first cohort of students in our Healthcare Pre-Apprenticeship Training Pilot Program!

-The Program offers the necessary foundation for Fairfax County residents to pursue better-paying jobs in the healthcare fields where there is a great need for skilled workers.
+The Healthcare Pre-Apprenticeship Program (now known as Avenues to Career Training (ACT)) offers the necessary foundation for Fairfax County residents to pursue better-paying jobs in the healthcare fields where there is a great need for skilled workers.
 It is a pilot program formed in partnership between Britepaths/Financial Empowerment Center at South County (FECSoCo) and Fairfax County’s Department of Housing and Community Development, and is funded through the Fairfax County Community Funding Pool.
 Initial client recruitment is focused on Department of Housing clients in the South County area.